PHEDIRY/dcbti/ProjectPlan.md

 Freemium (basic features are free, advanced features are paid)

 Modular Task Chunks for dCBT-i Mobile App Development
-1. Project Setup & Tooling
+1. Project Setup & Tooling (done)
-Initialize Flutter project (with null safety, iOS/Android support) Set up GitHub repository and .gitignore
+Initialize Flutter project (with null safety, iOS/Android support) (done) Set up GitHub repository and .gitignore (done)

 Configure CI/CD (GitHub Actions or Codemagic)
 Set up project structure for modularity (feature folders, shared, core, etc.)

 2. Core Infrastructure
 Integrate Firebase into Flutter (Auth, Firestore, Messaging, Analytics) Set up environment configuration (dev/prod, secrets management) Implement localization (Traditional Chinese support)

 3. Authentication Module
 Email/password sign-up, login, logout
 Password reset flow
 Authentication state management (provider, bloc, or riverpod) User profile basic setup

 4. Sleep Diary Module
-Data models for diary entries
+Data models for diary entries (do this)
+UI for daily entry (do this)
+- date of the entry
+- what time did you get into bed?
+- quality rating
+- how long did it take you to fall asleep?
+- how many times did you wake up, not counting your final awakening?
+- for each time you woke up (if happened), what time did you wake up?
+- for each time you woke up (if happened), did you get out of bed? if yes, for how long?
+- for each time you woke up (if happened), how long did you stay in bed?
+- what time was your final awakening?
+- what time did you get out of bed for the day?
+- during the previous day (between sleeping periods) did you consume caffeine (coffee, tea, energy drinks)? if yes, at what time?
+- during the previous day (between sleeping periods) did you consume alcohol? if yes, at what time?
+- during the previous day (between sleeping periods) did you take sleep medicines? if yes, at what time?
+- during the previous day (between sleeping periods) did you smoke? if yes, at what time?
+- during the previous day (between sleeping periods) did you exercise? if yes, at what time?
+- during the previous day (between sleeping periods) when did you have your last meal or night snacks?
+- select all tags that were relevant to your sleep: daytime activities (exercise, nap longer than 30 min, sunlight within 30 min of waking, yoga, caffeine after 12pm), bedtime activities (stretching, meditation, reading, eat within 3 hours of bed, journaling, alcohol within 3 hours of bed, shower, worked late, socialized late, screen time within 1 hour of bed, CAPA therapy), bedtime substances (sleeping pills, melatonin, supplements/herbs, CBD/THC, nicotine/tobacco, other medications), sleep distrubance (stress/racing thoughts, nightmares, light, noises, temperature, snoring, woke for bathroom, kids/partner/pets, travel/jet lag, pain/illness/injury)
-UI for daily entry (sleep/wake time, quality rating) CRUD operations with Firestore
+CRUD operations with Firestore
 List/history view of diary entries

 5. Assessment Module
 Data models for ISI, PSQI, depression/anxiety
 UI for each assessment (questionnaire forms) Submission and result storage in Firestore
 Assessment history and result visualization

 6. Push Notifications Module
 Integrate Firebase Cloud Messaging
 Implement notification scheduling (customizable times) UI for notification preferences/settings

 7. Educational Modules (Post-MVP, but structure early) Modular content delivery (CBT-i lessons, articles)
 UI for module navigation and content display
 Progress tracking

 8. Sleep Data Analysis Module
 Data aggregation and calculation logic
 Visualization widgets (charts, graphs)
 Insights and feedback UI

 9. Gamification Module
 Badge and streak logic
 UI for achievements and progress
 Notification triggers for milestones

 10. Payments Module
 Integrate Stripe via Firebase Extensions
 UI for subscription management and purchase flow Handle payment status and access control

 11. Legal & Compliance Module
 In-app Privacy Policy and Terms of Service screens Implement Firebase Security Rules
 Data encryption and secure storage practices

 12. Analytics & Performance
 Integrate Firebase Analytics events
 Set up Crashlytics and Performance Monitoring

 13. Testing & QA
 Write integration and widget tests (using integration_test) Set up test data and mock services
 User Acceptance Testing scripts

 14. Deployment & Distribution
 Prepare app for App Store and Play Store (icons, splash, metadata) Build and test release versions
 Submit for review

 15. Maintenance & Feedback
 Weekly update workflow
 In-app feedback collection (optional, for future)